1 Tours starting at

-Although not the easiest country to get around, our overland truck based trips are a perfect way to enjoy Zambia whilst still retaining an element of comfort and security you'll be hard pressed to find when travelling independently.
+Although not the easiest country to get around, our Zambia tours are a perfect way to experience Zambia whilst still retaining an element of comfort and security you'll be hard-pressed to find when travelling independently.
 Safaris in Zambia are a once-in-a-lifetime experience - book one today.

 When a single women in her 50's, traveling from the US to Egypt, stumbles across a website offering a tour, and then they make her feel totaling comfortable about every step of the process, you know you've hit a homerun!